carlag-raft/raft-exercise/README.md

 Day 2
 Time: 2 hours
 Required Attendees: Product Manager, Product Owner, Stakeholders, and Development Team
-Goal: Project Goals and Objectives (Scope/Deliverables)
+Goal: Project Goals and Objectives (what is the project going to do)

+1. Set forth the goals of the projects (10 minutes)
-1. The product owner shares high-level goals for the project over the coming period
+2. Scope/Deliverables - The product owner shares high-level goals for the project over the coming period
-2.
+3. Group reviews functional and Non-functional scope areas

 SPRINT 0 CERMONIES